Open Now

 Having a toilet that does not flush properly can be highly frustrating!
 A clogged toilet is inconvenient, leaves a mess in your toilet bowl and can waste water if you constantly flush it.
 If you’re having a problem with the toilet not flushing or running toilet, there is no need to panic, and more often than not, it’s due to a minor issue that can be easily fixed on the spot.

 Here are some common toilet flush issues and tips on correcting these problems with most toilets.
-These tips are great for trying at home and don’t forget to contact your trusty local plumber if you feel the toilet needs extra TLC.
+These tips are great for trying at home, so don’t forget to contact your trusty local plumber if you feel the toilet needs extra T.L.C.

-Figuring out the problem that’s preventing a toilet from flushing properly can be annoying.
+Figuring out the problem that’s preventing a toilet from flushing correctly can be annoying.
 Here are the common reasons your toilet won’t flush:

 • Blocked toilet